easygn/oldtoys/README.md

   within the Supply Ship (3 Supply Points = 1 MS Slot)

-- The SP Ship is some empty when first produced
+- The SP Ship's space will some empty when first launch,

-  (Different on each difficulty level)
+  Dock will get full SPs (Different on each difficulty level)

 - Solved the problem of one-sided TecView